BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 The version can be bumped in the ``src/__init__.py`` by updating the ``__version__`` string accordingly.

-PyPi
+PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PyPi project metadata, build settings and package dependencies
+PyPI project metadata, build settings and package dependencies
 are obtained from ``pyproject.toml``.
-To build and then publish the package to PyPi,
+To build and then publish the package to PyPI,
 use the following commands:

 .. code-block:: RST